Bourbon Reforms: The Catholic Church

 The Catholic Church played a major role in the Bourbon Reforms, specifically in the viceroyalties.
-A vice royalty is basically a territory governed by a viceroy, a ruler exercising authority in a colony on behalf of a sovereign.
-The Catholic Church was the most widely regarded church among the vice royalties of Spanish America, and the new colonies brought forth an opportunity to spread Catholicism.
+The Catholic Church was the official state religion among the vice royalties of Spanish America, and the new colonies brought forth an opportunity to spread Catholicism.

-The Catholic Church came about as a religious and political entity in the Iberian Peninsula in the fifteenth and sixteenth centuries.
-From here, missionaries who possessed the banner of Christ came to the Americas for a fresh, new environment for Christianity to thrive.
-There was a clear alliance between the Church and the Crown in Spanish America.
+The Catholic Church arrived in America with the Conquistadors Many missionaries came to the Americas for a fresh, new environment for Christianity to thrive.
+As in Spain itself, there was a clear alliance between the Church and the Crown in Spanish America.
 Ecclesiastical institutions were allotted some freedom from the Crown.
 The fuero eclesiástico, or clerical immunity, granted clergy members immunity from the royal courts.
-According to this fuero, any civil crime or criminal offense will be heard in front of the ecclesiastical instead of the royal or local court.
+According to this fuero, any civil crime or criminal offense would be heard in front of the ecclesiastical instead of the royal or local court.
 This privilege was then extended to all clerics, nuns, priests, monks, and friars.
-This fuero extended to the land owned by the individuals and institutions which means the Spanish Crown could not exercise justice physically nor collect taxes.
+This fuero extended to the land owned by the individuals and institutions which meant the Spanish Crown could not exercise justice physically nor collect taxes.

 Missionizing in maroon societies in Spanish America became essential for the nature of politics of African resistance in the Iberian Atlantic world.
-The Maroons were Africans who escaped slavery in America and then mixed with the indigenous people.
+Maroons were Africans who escaped from slavery in the Americas and often mixed with local indigenous people.
 In the sixteenth century, missionizing native peoples was seen as a moral conquest.
-It was used as a tool of pacification among Africans who escaped slavery and made their home in Spanish America.
-In Ecuador, Santo Domingo, Mexico, and Panama, imprinting and “pacifying” maroon societies was very dependent on the spread of Spanish Catholicism.
+It was used as a tool of pacification among maroons.
+In Ecuador, Santo Domingo, Mexico, and Panama, imprinting and "pacifying" maroon societies was very dependent on the spread of Spanish Catholicism.
 Pacification is an attempt to create or maintain peace through agreements and diplomacy.
 Christianization often conflicted with the relationships the Maroons created with Catholic clerics and created tensions.
 Spanish cultural hegemony functioned to imprint submission to religious practices.
 Maroons, as well as other Africans, rapidly learned that Catholicism was necessary for political legitimation.
 However, bringing Christianity to light did not interrupt the development of localized practices that observed religious traditions of Africans and indigenous Americans.
 Maroon communities on the coast of colonial Ecuador learned how Christianization became a tool for Afro-Amerindian rebels in Spain's empire and in the African diasporic world.
 "While an Afro-Christian diasporic identity may have been in its formative stage during the sixteenth century, transfers of knowledge between the old world and the new were readily apparent in European interactions with Maroons on the Esmeraldas coast.
 This case study of the Maroons of colonial Ecuador will allow us to see in three acts, or phases, how clerical intervention and the discourse of Christian conversion shaped colonization over time: ultimately yielding a modus vivendi between rebel African slaves and Spanish colonial authorities."
 (Bryant, O'Toole, Vinson, 2012: 96–97).